nyelidl/PaCS-Q/README.md

 2025.4.28
 - Added support for running LB-PaCS MD

-### Version 1.2.3
-2025.11.1
-- Added the [OpenMM](https://openmm.org/) engine: users can now run simulations with OpenMM.
-- Added a dependency on ParmEd; pinned NumPy to a pre-2.3 version for compatibility (this pin will be removed once ParmEd is updated).
-- Added command logging: the input command line is saved to run.dat so you can retrieve commands from previous runs.
-- Added colorized output to improve readability.
-- Optimized parts of the code.

 ## Prerequisites
 **Before installing and running PaCS-Q, ensure you have the following:**